Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Introduction

 \textbf{Numerical results}: Through extensive simulation experiments, we evaluate the performance of the fluid policy for the stochastic system over both finite and infinite horizons, and in comparison with two benchmark polices: the equilibrium policy which ignores congestion, and a simple policy which always uses the highest level of intervention when all servers are busy.
 We find that by accounting for holding cost reductions, interventions that may otherwise not be economical could lead to significant cost savings, in particular when the cost of intervention is relatively high.
 As the holding cost increases, the performance of the fluid policy approaches that of the simple policy.
 However, in a relevant parameter regime, with high intervention cost and moderate holding cost, dynamically adjusting the intensity of the interventions in response to congestion could result in up to 25.4\% reduction in long-run average cost and 33.7\% in finite-horizon costs compared to the simple policy.
-Finally, we conduct a case study where we relax some of our modeling assumptions and calibrate the inputs of our model based on efficacy and economic data for a real post-discharge intervention designed for reducing readmission of heart failure patients.
+Finally, we conduct a case study where we relax some of our modeling assumptions and calibrate the inputs of our model based on efficacy and economic data for a real post-discharge intervention for reducing readmission of heart failure patients.
 The results illustrate the robustness of our qualitative observations to certain modelling assumptions for practically relevant parameters.

 The rest of this paper is organized as follows.
 We conclude this section with a brief review of the related literature.
 In Section \ref{sec:Model} we describe the queueing model and its fluid approximation.
 We formulate and analyze the associated fluid control problems for long-run average control in Section \ref{sec:longrun} and for transient control in Section \ref{sec:transient}.
 We discuss the extension and robustness of our results to time-varying arrivals in Section \ref{sec:tv}.
 Section \ref{sec:numerics} summarizes the results of our numerical experiments and case study.
 We conclude the paper in Section \ref{sec:conc}.
 All proofs are presented in the E-Companion.
+The code to reproduce the numerical experiments is available on GitHub; see Section \ref{ap:supnumerics}.